 - The Next Big Thing, Studio Channel Islands, Camarillo, CA

-- 2nd half – 50 and older Exhibition, Las Laguna Gallery, Laguna Beach, CA
+- 2ndhalf – 50 and older; Botanicals; and Photography 2020 Exhibitions, Las Laguna Gallery, Laguna Beach, CA

 - Guest Lecturer, South County Photo Club, Orange County

-- Completed 12 National Park Photography Expedition field workshops over 3 years
+- Multiple National Park Photography Expedition field workshops

-- Orange County Register, OC Varsity, online sports imaging, 2017 to present
+- Orange County Register, OC Varsity, online sports imaging

 - First place, OC Fair two-hour Digital Photography Challenge, 2016

 - Summited Mt.
 Whitney, Mt.
 Lassen and Mt.
-San Jacinto multiple times, and other peaks
+San Jacinto multiple times, etc.

-- Professional Civil Engineer who functioned as a project and program manager, design engineer and division manager
+- Professional Civil Engineer, project design, program and division manager

 - Formally trained landscape design/ drafting, pencil, ink & digital drafting modalities

-- During 4 summers, rehabilitated forest land trails in California’s Sierras & coastal ranges
+- Forest trails rehabilitation in California’s Sierras & coastal ranges, during 4 summers

-Commonly defined, Ethos, a Greek word meaning “character,” describes guiding beliefs or ideals that characterize a community, nation, or ideology.
-Applied to photographic work, Ethos refers to the knowledge, trustworthiness and credibility, hence the character of the individual photographer.
+Ethos, a Greek word meaning “character,” describes guiding beliefs and ideals that characterize a community, nation, or ideology.
+Applied to photographic art, Ethos considers the knowledge, trustworthiness and credibility, hence the character of the individual photographer.

-My Ethos can best be described by referring to 20th century photographer and critic John Szarkowski, from his book entitled, “The Photographer’s Eye,” who opined that five basic elements contribute to the “… formulation of a vocabulary and a critical perspective more fully responsive to the unique phenomena of photography.”
+My Ethos follows photographer and critic John Szarkowski, from his book entitled, “The Photographer’s Eye,” who opined that five elements contribute to the “… formulation of a vocabulary and a critical perspective more fully responsive to the unique phenomena of photography.”

-My character and my ethos, as defined, is that I pursue a sense of reality (where my picture starts) in all of my images, while much of my sense of craft or structure (where my picture is completed) consists of anonymous and untraceable components within the image itself.
-I use The Detail to force the facts to tell the truth, as I see it.
-I am not necessarily trying to make a story clear; rather, I strive to make it seem as real as it is represented by the contents of my images.
-I use The Frame and edges of my images as my method to define the juxtaposition of its contents, to create relationships and stories that may emanate from those two, whether organic or inorganic or a melding of both.
-In all photography, Time is always a factor, whether the time of day the image was captured, or the time (length) of the exposure.
+My character and my ethos is that I pursue a sense of reality (where my picture starts) in all of my images, and much of my sense of craft or structure (where my picture is completed) consists of anonymous and untraceable components within the image itself.
+I use The Detail to tell my truth, as I see it.
+I do not try to make a story clear; rather, I strive to make it seem real through the contents of my images.
+I use The Frame as my method to juxtapose my image contents, to create relationships and stories, whether organic or inorganic, or a melding of both.
+Time is always a factor, whether the time of day the image was captured, or the time (length) of the exposure.
 With Time, the thing that happens at the decisive moment (when the shutter is pushed) is not a climax but a visual element.
-By the use of creative Vantage Points, through working the camera and scene (judicious placement of my camera, and by extension, the viewer), I strive to create pictures that drive the sense of the scene in ways often not expected.
+Through creative Vantage Points, working the camera and scene (judicious placement of my camera, and by extension, the viewer), I strive to create pictures that drive the sense of the scene in ways not expected.

-Of the classical masters, Edward Weston takes a lead role, with his high-resolution photographs that transformed his subjects into abstractions of shapes and patterns.
-Ansel Adams, whose technical mastery and previsualization is the stuff of legend, provided a complex “zone system” of controlling and relating exposure and development, enabled photographers to creatively visualize an image and produce a photograph that matched and expressed that visualization.
-Minor White, whose images, sometimes dark and foreboding, displayed details, contrast and textures in ways that simplified the complex, transforming things into objects difficult to describe, lending mystery to the image.
+Of the classical masters, Edward Weston, whose high-resolution photographs transformed his subjects into abstractions of shapes and patterns, has long captured my attention.
+Ansel Adams, whose technical mastery and previsualization are the stuff of legend, provided a complex “zone system” of controlling and relating exposure and development, enabling photographers to creatively visualize and produce a photograph that expressed that visualization.
+And, Minor White, whose sometimes dark and foreboding images used details, contrast and textures that transformed things into objects difficult to describe, lending mystery to his images.

-Of the current masters, Hiroshi Sugimoto’s images provide stark and seemingly simple yet deceptively complex art that often affords viewers an opportunity to imagine just what it is that they are viewing.
-Andreas Gursky, known for large format landscape and architecture color photography, and whose images are frequently taken from a high vantage point, allows viewers to witness scenes incorporating details from both the periphery and center.
-Michael Kenna often creates a sense of calm, solitude and tranquility in his images, not seeking to present an accurate copy of the world, but to extract something original and emotive from it.
-Mitch Dobrowner’s use of indirect light, stark composition and moody backgrounds for his weather and landscape-inspired images are captivating and compel me to want to visit and shoot similar works, but from my perspective and aesthetic.
+Of the current masters, Hiroshi Sugimoto’s stark and seemingly simple yet deceptively complex art affords viewers an opportunity to imagine just what it is that they are viewing.
+Andreas Gursky’s large format landscape and architecture color photography, often from a high vantage point, allows viewers to witness scenes incorporating details from both the periphery and center.
+Michael Kenna’s images, exhibiting a sense of calm, solitude and tranquility, extract something original and emotive from the world.
+Mitch Dobrowner’s use of indirect light, stark composition and moody backgrounds for his weather and landscape-inspired images captivate and compel me to want to shoot similar works, albeit from my perspective and aesthetic.

-Of my mentors, Bob Killen, the creative talent behind National Park Photography Expeditions, has significantly helped guide and further my development as an artist.
-Bob recognized and encouraged my unique personal aesthetic, and has shown me how to appreciate it, develop it, and to generate images that depict my aesthetic.
+Within my small circle of mentors, Bob Killen, the creative talent behind National Park Photography Expeditions, takes a lead role.
+Bob has helped guide and further my development as an artist, encouraging me to explore and expand my personal aesthetic, and to generate images that depict this aesthetic.